NRJman/Off-Site-Services-test-job/README.md

 ## Synopsis

 This is an "Off-Site Services test job" repository.
 There are two completed tasks here.
 The first one is a layout task.
-I had a page layout and I needed to write the same one on HTML/CSS/JS.
+I had a page mockup and I needed to make the same one on HTML/CSS/JS.
 The second one is a form validation task.
 I needed to write a validation for the form I had.

 ## Motivation